cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-slackbot/index.md

 }
 ```

-Note that the usage of `constructGhIssueSlackMessage` in this handler adds one additional argument to the function, `prefix_text`.
+Importantly, the usage of `constructGhIssueSlackMessage` in this handler adds one additional argument to the function, `prefix_text`.
 Update the corresponding function inside of `src/utils/slack.js`, adding `prefix_text` to the collection of `text_lines` in the message block, if it has been passed in to the function.

 Add a simple utility function, `compact`, which takes an array, and filters out any `null` or `undefined` values from it.
 This function will be used to remove `prefix_text` from `text_lines` if it hasn’t actually been passed in to the function, such as when called from `src/handlers/lookup.js`.
 The full (and final) version of the `src/utils/slack.js` looks like this: